Compare Rates and Save on Life Insurance

 Can Teenagers With Special Needs Have a Life Insurance Policy?

-Yes, teenagers with special needs can have a life insurance policy.
-While most life insurance for teens policies don’t require a medical exam, an insurer may consider the teen’s medical history for approval and rating purposes.
-Underwriters can look at the teen’s entire medical history, including a special needs diagnosis, to determine eligibility and policy cost.
+Teenagers with special needs can have a life insurance policy.
+While most life insurance for teenagers doesn’t require a medical exam, an insurer may consider the teen’s medical history for approval and rating purposes.
+Underwriters can examine the teen’s medical history, including a special needs diagnosis, to determine eligibility and policy cost.
 Depending on the medical condition, severity and other health concerns, the teen may not qualify for coverage or may pay a higher premium.

 Caring for a special needs teen can be costly and emotionally and physically taxing.
 Buying life insurance for a special needs teenager can ease the burden by helping to cover medical treatments, final expenses and the hidden costs of grieving, like replacing a family member’s or caregiver’s lost wages while recovering from the loss.